MartinBradbury/walking-the-wainwrights/README.md

 ![Like button liked](/readme_imgs/Routedetail/likebuttonliked.png)
 ![Like button must be logged in](/readme_imgs/Routedetail/likebuttonneedlogin.png)

-#### Hike desctiption
+#### Hike description
 There is a description of my experiences on this particular hike.
 ![Hike Description](/readme_imgs/Routedetail/routedescription.png)

 #### 3D Hike Video

-There is an embeded youtive video of a 3D representation of my hike.
+There is an embedded youtube video of a 3D representation of my hike.
 ![3D Hike Video](/readme_imgs/Routedetail/3dvideo.png)
 ![3D Hike Video](/readme_imgs/Routedetail/3dvideoplaying.png)